Dnash1/projTwo/README.md

 - Users should have the option to write their posts in markdown format.
 - Users should have the option of custom color schemes.
 - Users should have their Gravatar displayed according to their e-mail input.
-- Users should be able to link images, gifs and .webms (?) to their posts.
 - Users should be able to upload image files alongside their posts (?).
 - Users should be able to adjust settings for how their posts are displayed (?).
 - Users should be able to create their own sub-forums (?).